Antioch, California: Parks and trails

 Established in 1980, Antioch Dunes National Wildlife Refuge was the first national wildlife refuge in the country established for the purpose of protecting endangered plants and insects, specifically the Apodemia mormo langei known by the common name Lange's metalmark butterfly, Antioch Dunes evening primrose, and Contra Costa wallflower.
 It is located on the south shore of the San Joaquin River in Antioch.
 The refuge and a few acres of surrounding lands contain most of the remaining habitat for these three species and are all that remain of a 9 km of sand dunes formed during glaciation periods.

 The city has a municipal marina, along with other private marinas, boatyards, and yacht clubs.
-There is a public fishing pier in town, and another out near the Antioch Bridge.
+There is a public fishing pier in town, and another on the San Joaquin River along the Antioch/Oakley Regional Shoreline out near the Antioch Bridge.

-There is fishing in the San Joaquin River along the Antioch/Oakley Regional Shoreline, located just upstream from Highway 160's Antioch Bridge (also known as Nejedly Bridge).